TREASURIES-Yields rise as Fed policy stays in focus

 “Right now the assumption is they go 25 (basis points) in March and then they’re done, and so if the FOMC doesn’t think they are going to be done in March you would anticipate that either the statement or the press conference will inform us," Vogel said.

+Fed Governor Christopher Waller, one of the leading inflation hawks and an advocate last year of aggressive rate increases, said on Friday that he supports scaling back to quarter-point rate hikes at the Fed's next meeting.

-Philadelphia Fed President Patrick Harker on Friday repeated his view that it's time to move to a slower pace of rate rises.
+Philadelphia Fed President Patrick Harker on Friday repeated his view that it's time to move to a slower pace of rate rises and outgoing Kansas City Fed President Esther George said that the U.S. central bank must be "patient" in waiting to see if the pace of price increases in the services sector are waning.

 Fed Vice Chair Lael Brainard said on Thursday that the central bank is "probing" for the right level of interest rates to control inflation without tanking employment, but added that the chances of a "soft landing" for the U.S. economy appear to be growing.